Sample Essay Topic -- Sparkling Water is the New Soda

 No Pass (3) - Inadequate

-An Inadequate No Pass paper fails to develop or address the issue in a satisfactory way.
+An Inadequate No Pass paper fails to address the topic in a satisfactory way and to develop a reasoned evaluation of the reading's topic and conclusions.

-Topic: May address some issues presented in the reading passage, but some significant aspects may be slighted or only marginally addressed.
+Topic: May address the topic presented in the reading passage, but some significant aspects may be slighted or only marginally addressed.

-Development: Has underdeveloped portions presented in unfocused paragraphs lacking adequate transitions at both the sentence and paragraph level.
+Development: Has underdeveloped portions presented in unfocused paragraphs and lacks adequate transitions at both the sentence and paragraph level.
+Fails to introduce relevant points of its own and does little more than echo the article.

 Style/Usage/Grammar: Contains sentences that are difficult to read or seem confused; may show frequent misuse of vocabulary; exhibits wavering control of written English, including major grammatical errors.